spatz018/PGPT-Pred/README.md

 ### 1. Protein/KEGG Annotation/Mapping against PGPT ontology
    1. blastp+hmmer:              genomic protein sequences are aligned against proteins associated with the PGPT ontology and respective PFAM domain comparison is achieved by hmmer against the PFAM domains using `pgpt_blhm.py`
    2. IMG-KEGG-annoation Mapper: KEGG annotations (one per protein only) are mapped against the PGPT ontology, using `pgpt_comp_fun_ascii_v2.py -of pfar_blast`

 ### 1.1 File Parser
 - if file format is incompatible try to use our parsers: `Scripts/python/`

 ### 2. Pie Chart generation
-   1. based on blastp+hmmer results or all blast hits (ignoring pfam comparison) of PGPTs, by applying:
+   1. based on blastp+hmmer results or all blast hits (ignoring pfam comparison) of PGPTs, by applying: Web-Java-PlugIn
-   2. based on KEGG-PGPT mapping, by applying:
+   2. based on KEGG-PGPT mapping, by applying: Web-Java-PlugIn

 ### 3. Krona Plot generation (kronaScriptPGPT.r)
    1. based on blastp+hmmer results or all blast hits (ignoring pfam comparison) of PGPTs, by applying: `kronaScriptPGPT.r -m BH`